storybookjs/marko/docs/writing-stories/loaders.md

 Like parameters, loaders can be defined globally, at the component level and for a single story (as we’ve seen).

-All loaders, defined at all levels that apply to a story will run whenever that story is rendered, in the order:
+All loaders, defined at all levels that apply to a story, run before the story is rendered.

+- All loaders run in parallel
+- All results are the `loaded` field in the story context
+- If there are keys that overlap, "later" loaders take precedence (from lowest to highest):
   - Global loaders, in the order they are defined
   - Component loaders, in the order they are defined
-- Story loaders, in the order they are defined.
+  - Story loaders, in the order they are defined

 ## Known limitations